Using the Forward FOCUS to Design Forward

 Professor Tooker was gratified to see that students felt he was communicating clear expectations and supporting them to learn.
 They also valued his brief pre-recorded lectures and felt they know what content was critical to learn.
 Students also valued labs (a survey question the instructor added to his Forward FOCUS survey), and in the open-ended responses, students explained it was because the instructor was present to answer questions and the labs offered hands-on experience.

 Here are Professor Tooker’s thoughts on viewing his responses this way compared to the Moodle view:

-For perspective, [after viewing responses on Moodle] I got the indication that the labs were less useful and the lectures were more useful after going to remote teaching (not surprising given the nature of the labs), but I didn't fully appreciate how big the impact was.
+For perspective, [after viewing responses on Moodle] I got the indication that the online labs were less useful and the recorded lectures were more useful (not surprising given the nature of the labs), but I didn't fully appreciate how big the impact was.
 The bar chart really helped drive that home.
-The new takeaway for me is that I need to work harder on making distance learning labs relevant.
+The new takeaway for me is that I need to work harder on making online learning labs relevant.
 It also drove home that I should continue with the lecture mode [of short videos in Voice Thread], as it seems to be working.

-If you would like the CTL to create graphs for you like the ones above from your Forward FOCUS data, please email firstname.lastname@example.org for more information.
+If you would like assistance creating chart of your Forward FOCUS data, please email firstname.lastname@example.org for more information.

-Schedule a consultation with the CTL to formulate a reasonable and actionable plan for the fall.
-Even if you think your solution is a technology one, it’s still good to do some “big picture” thinking in conjunction with CTL consultants as a first step.
+Request a consultation with the CTL to formulate a reasonable and actionable plan for the course going forward.
+Even if you think a solution is clear (e.g., different technology), it’s still good to do some “big picture” thinking in conjunction with CTL consultants as a first step.